MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeature.md

 ```

 ## DESCRIPTION
-Use the Get-VivaModuleFeature cmdlet to view the features in a Viva module that have Viva feature access controls available.
+Use the Get-VivaModuleFeature cmdlet to view the features in a Viva module that support feature access controls.

-You can view all features in a particular Viva module that have Viva feature access controls available.
+You can view all features in a particular Viva module that support feature access controls.
 To view a specific feature, you can include the FeatureId parameter.

-You need to use the Connect-ExchangeOnline cmdlet to authenticate with the Viva Feature Access Management Service.
+You need to use the Connect-ExchangeOnline cmdlet to authenticate.

 This cmdlet requires the .NET Framework 4.7.2 or later.